I'M HOI: Inertia-aware Monocular Capture of 3D Human-Object Interactions: Conclusion

 {

 }

 \maketitlesupplementary

-In this supplementary, we first elaborate on the implementation details of our method.
-Then we describe multi-modal system calibration and IMU acceleration data processing in collection of IMHD$^2$.
-Finally, more qualitative and quantitative results are reported to further validate the effectiveness of I'm-HOI, especially for each regularization term designed in category-specific interaction diffusion filter part.
+In this supplementary, we commence by providing a comprehensive exposition on the implementation details of our method.
+Subsequently, we expound upon the calibration of the multi-modal system and the processing of IMU acceleration data during the data collection phase of IMHD$^2$.
+Finally, we present additional qualitative and quantitative results to further validate the efficacy of I'm-HOI, with a particular focus on the evaluation of each regularization term integrated within the category-specific interaction diffusion filter component.